blackironj/kademlia/README.md

 			IP:         "127.0.0.1",// your IP
 			Port:       "50051",    // your port number
 		})
-	// if you don't enter an ip, it set an ip automatically
+	// if Options are empty.
+Set default value

 	kadNet := kad.NewKademliaNet(routingTable)